 2. Continued growth in mobile commerce

 That doesn’t mean that traditional, brick-and-mortar retail is dead, however.
-The most innovative brands are enhancing their customer experience by adopting mobile elements that drive foot traffic into stores.
-One example of this is online services that allow customers to reserve items for in-store pickup.
+The most innovative brands are enhancing their customer experience by adopting mobile elements that, before the COVID-19 pandemic, drove foot traffic into stores, and during the pandemic have enabled many businesses to continue operations while restricted from allowing in-store shopping.
+One example of this is online services that allow customers to reserve items for in-store pickup, with curbside pickup and local delivery services becoming a lifesaver for many small retailers.

 3. Consumer demand for omnichannel retail experiences